zphang/jiant-site/README.md

 # jiant

-`jiant` is a software toolkit for natural language processing research, designed to facilitate work on multitask learning and transfer learning for sentence understanding tasks.
+`jiant` is a work-in-progress software toolkit for natural language processing research, designed to facilitate work on multitask learning and transfer learning for sentence understanding tasks.

 A few things you might want to know about jiant: